Marquise Brown Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- In his five matchups against the Steelers, Brown's 36 receiving yards average is 26.5 less than his over/under for Sunday's game (62.5).
+- Against the Steelers, Brown has averaged 36 receiving yards per game in his five career matchups, 25.5 fewer than his over/under for Sunday's game.

-- In five matchups versus the Steelers, Brown has had a touchdown catch three times, but not more than one in a single contest.

-- The Steelers have the NFL's 13th-ranked pass defense this season, yielding 239.8 yards per game through the air.
+- The Steelers' defense is 15th in the league, allowing 1.5 passing touchdowns per game.

 Recent Performances